Singular semipositive metrics in non-Archimedean geometry: Metrics on line bundles and closed -forms

 Arguing as in~\cite[Lemma 8.1]{Kun}, assume first that $X$ is one-dimensional.
 Let $\cL\in\Pic(\cX)_\Q$ be an arbitrary extension of $L$ to the regular model $\cX$.
 In the notation above we have $\sum_i b_i(\cL\cdot E_i)=0$ since $\cL$ is numerically trivial on the generic fiber $X$.
 Since $b=(b_i)_{i\in I}$ spans the kernel of the intersection matrix $(E_i\cdot E_j)$, we may thus find $a\in\Q^I$ such that $\sum_i a_i E_i\cdot E_j=\cL\cdot E_j$ for $j\in I$, which shows that $\cL-\sum_i a_i E_i$ is a numerically trivial extension of $L$ to $\cX$.

 We now consider the general case, again following~\cite[Lemma 8.1]{Kun}.
 Given any $S$-scheme $Y$ we write $\cX_Y:=\cX\times_S Y$.
-Since $L$ is numerically trivial on $\cX_K$, there exists a finite extension $K'/K$ such that the pull-back of $L$ to $\cX_{K'}$ is algebraically equivalent to $0$~\cite{Mat}.
+Since $L$ is numerically trivial on $\cX_K$, some multiple $mL$ belongs to $\Pic^0(\cX_{\bar K})$ by~\cite{Mat}, and hence there exists a finite extension $K'/K$ such that the pull-back of $mL$ to $\cX_{K'}$ is algebraically equivalent to $0$.
 This implies that there exists a smooth projective $K'$-curve $T$, a numerically trivial $\Q$-line bundle $M$ on $T$ and a (Cartier) divisor $D$ on $\cX_T$ such that

 in $\Pic(\cX_K)_\Q$, where $p:\cX_T\to T$ and $q:\cX_T\to\cX_K$ are the natural morphisms.
 Now let $\cT$ be a regular model of $T$ over the integral closure $S'$ of $S$ in $K'$, and consider the commutative diagram